 The health and social benefits coverage and benefits to be provided to the Crew by the employer, fishing vessel owner, or other party or parties to the Crew’s work agreement, as applicable;

-The Crew's entitlement to repatriation.
+The Crew's entitlement to repatriation and terms of repatriation.

+Information on crew members rights and access to complaint mechanisms, including a reference to the collective bargaining agreement where applicable;

+The minimum periods of rest, in accordance with national laws, regulation or other measures;

-Contact information for a crew members access to legal support, and access to a disputes mechanism before a contract is signed, and before a crew member embarks on a fishing vessel.
+Contact information for accessing legal support, and/ordisputes mechanism; and

+Full protection of the health and safety and morals of young crew members, including ensuring young crew members have received adequate specific instruction or vocational training and have completed basic pre-sea safety training.